Italian Sausage Stuffed Mushrooms

 - Bake.
 Cook the mushrooms at 350°F for 15-18 minutes or until warmed and golden in color.
 Garnish with chopped fresh parsley, if desired.

-In the beginning paragraphs of this post we discussed adding the mushroom stems to the sausage mixture.
-If you’d like to do this you can.
+This recipe doesn’t use the mushrooms stems in the filling, however you can do so if you’d like.
 Simply chop the mushroom stems and cook them with the diced onions.
 Mushrooms don’t take as long to cook as onions do.
-So after 5 minutes of cooking the onions, add the chopped mushroom stems to the skillet and let them continue to cook alongside the onions.
+So after 4 minutes of cooking the onions, add the chopped mushroom stems to the skillet and let them continue to cook alongside the onions.
 The mushrooms should soften.
 Note: Doing this will result in a lot more filling.
 You may have some left over that won’t fit into the mushroom caps.

 To achieve a nice crisp top, broil for 1-2 minutes prior to removing the mushrooms from the oven.

-If you want to make these spicy use hot Italian sausage or add diced jalapeño or red pepper flakes.
+If you want to make these spicy use hot Italian sausage, add diced jalapeño or some red pepper flakes.

 Italian Sausage Stuffed Mushrooms